Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We have verified that the theoretical relationship between the continuous SVE for a square integrable kernel and the SVD of the discretization of an integral equation using the Galerkin method can be exploited in the context of efficient regularization parameter selection in solving an ill-posed inverse problem.
 Analysis of the regularization techniques demonstrates convergence of the regularization parameter with increasing resolution for the discretization of the integral equation using the Galerkin approach.
 By finding the regularization parameter for a coarse representation of the system, the cost of finding the regularization parameter is negligible as compared to the solution of a fine scale problem.
 Moreover, exploiting numerical rank, which is approximately preserved across resolutions for a sufficiently sampled high resolution system, mitigates the need to find the singular value decomposition for the high resolution system.
 Effectively, the solution of the fine scale problem is found by projection to a coarser scale space for the solution, on which the dominant singular properties of the high resolution system are preserved.
-This contrasts with applying a Krylov iterative technique for the solution of the system of equations, which also uses projection to a smaller space that effectively also preserves the singular system properties from the fine scale, cf. \cite{PaigeSau2,PaigeSau3}.
+This provides a valid alternative to applying a Krylov iterative technique for the solution of the system of equations, which also uses projection to a smaller space that effectively also preserves the singular system properties from the fine scale, first presented in \cite{PaigeSau2,PaigeSau3} but by now extensively studied in amongst others \cite{ChNaOl:08,GaNoRu,HaJe,HPS,JeHa,ReSgYe,RHM:10}.